wyz960521/tesa/README.md

 Cliques (complete subgraphs) are detected within the constructed graph using a heuristic algorithm.
 These cliques serve as potential motifs.

-### 4. "Bookend" model
+### 4. 'Bookend' model

-A specialized "bookend" method is deployed to optimize the length of the motifs by assessing the sequential overlaps between pairs of potential motifs.
+A specialized 'bookend' method is deployed to optimize the length of the motifs by assessing the sequential overlaps between pairs of potential motifs.

 ### 5. Expansion of motif instances